Great Hiking Trails and Nature Walks in Uganda.

 Mgahinga Gorilla Park is a small park, but it offers a lot for hikers and climbers regarding hikes and climbs.

-You can climb three of the Volcanoes – each one takes a full day ranging from 6 to 9 hours, depending on your stamina.
+You can climb three Volcanoes – each takes a full day ranging from 6 to 9 hours, depending on your stamina.

-Other hikes, such as the border trail and the Gorge Trail, take 3 to 5 hours but are more comfortable than the volcano climbs.
+Other hikes, such as the border and Gorge Trail, take 3 to 5 hours but are more comfortable than the volcano climbs.

-Mgahinga Gorilla Park may be small in size, but one can hit some great hiking trails here and climb the volcanoes within the park.
+Mgahinga Gorilla Park may be small, but one can hit some great hiking trails here and climb the volcanoes within the park.
 Read more about volcano Climbing here.

 Queen Elizabeth Park Hiking Trails: